trivikverma/researchgroup/content/courses/epa1316-2020/assessment/project-template.md

   - Briefly explain how this example represents the larger pattern
   - Briefly explain how this pattern provides evidence for the supporting point

 *Note: Everything that you include in your analysis should directly support your argument, and that argument should be the answer to your research question.
 A clear structure (with topic sentences and transitions) is very important for writing an analysis that meets this goal.
+If you did 500 things that are not relevant for your research question because you did not learn anything from it, do not include those observations.

-#### Discussion/Conclusion (3-4 paragraphs)
+#### Discussion/Conclusion

 - Summarize your findings
   - Remind readers of the puzzle/gap in the literature that you are trying to solve
-  - Remind readers of the specific research question that you have answered
+  - Remind readers of the specific research question that you have addressed
   - Briefly review what you found
   - Briefly explain what these findings imply about the answer to your research question
 - Discuss the implications of your findings